laserpants/code-overload/README.md

-> A work-in-progress tutorial that explores functional programming techniques and technologies to build modern, mobile webb-applications using JavaScript and a Haskell-powered RESTful JSON API.
+> A work-in-progress tutorial that explores functional programming techniques and technologies to build modern, mobile webb-applications using JavaScript and a Haskell-powered RESTful JSON API-server.

 ## Overview of technologies